 The New York Stock Exchange Uptick Rule prohibited short sales unless the last price change was an "uptick" or increase.
-The NYSE originally enacted the rule to make it more difficult for speculators to drive down a sock's price by repeated short sales.
+The NYSE originally enacted the rule to make it more difficult for speculators to drive down a stock's price by repeated short sales.
 Note that this rule applied only to trades on the NYSE, not on other trading venues.
-The rule was repealed in June 2007, but the U.S. government is seriously considering reinstating the rule.
+The rule was repealed in June 2007.
+A new rule was approved in 2010 which does not apply any short-selling constraints until a stock declines by 10 percent in a single day.
+If this decline occurs, then any subsequent short sale is subject to the uptick rule.